pgadmin-org/pgadmin4/docs/en_US/webserver.rst

     "WEBSERVER_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Webserver user.
     Please note that password is not stored in the pgAdmin database."
-    "WEBSERVER_REMOTE_USER", "The default value is REMOTE_USER, set this variable to any header or environemnt variable to get the webserver remote user details.
-Possible values: REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User."
+    "WEBSERVER_REMOTE_USER", "To get the web server remote user details, set this variable to any header or environment variable name which comes from the web server after webserver authentication.
+    The default value is REMOTE_USER and the possible values are REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User."